Description

 Application example: Invar dilatometer measurement

-An Invar sample was measured and evaluated four times from room temperature to 200°C in air.
-The reproducibility was measured by comparing a classic dilatometer with the laser dilatometer.
-A reproducibility of 0.01 % of the measuring range was achieved when measuring with the dilatometer and the reproducibility was 33 times higher when measuring with the laser dilatometer.
+An Invar sample was measured and evaluated four times from room temperature to 210°C in air.
+The reproducibility was determined by comparing the four runs on the laser dilatometer.
+A reproducibility of 0.01 % of the measuring range was achieved as can be seen in the graphics on the right.
+The reproducibility was found to be 33 times higher when using the laser dilatometer instead of classical push rod dilatometer.
+A further advantage is that the laser dilatometer delivers an absolut readout of expansion values and no correction is necessary.

 Well informed